-Three of the largest marketing companies expect digital marketing to make up over half of all ad spends in 2021.
+Three of the largest marketing companies expect digital marketing to make up over half of all ad spend in 2021.
 To read more of their insights, check out this blog.

 You’ll need to be familiar with the largest three places where you can market your t-shirts:

-It’s important to have social media accounts connected to your online t-shirt business to start an online presence that will help selling t-shirts online and in person.
+It’s important to have social media accounts connected to your online t-shirt business to start an online presence that will help to sell t-shirts online and in person.

-Each of these have a ton of resources to educate people on how to reach your target market with their marketing tools.
-Make sure to familiarize yourself with them otherwise you’ll be operating in the dark and wasting a lot of money.
+Each of these has a ton of resources to educate people on how to reach your target market with their marketing tools.
+Make sure to familiarize yourself with them; otherwise, you’ll be operating in the dark and wasting a lot of money.

 Big Frog collects 1.5% of revenue and uses it to help with the marketing of their franchises.
 Sanford told us,

-The built in marketing costs makes custom t shirt printing way easier than without a franchise to work with.
+The built-in marketing costs make custom t-shirt printing way easier than without a franchise to work with.

 Production and Printing Skills

-Your t-shirt business will need to produce t-shirts which can be done through a manufacturer or you can print your own t-shirts and other apparel products.
-If you are going to print t-shirts, you’ll need to learn how to make a shirt with the different types of machines.
+Your t-shirt business will need to produce t-shirts, which can be done through a manufacturer, or you can print your own t-shirts and other apparel products.
+If you are going to print t-shirts, you’ll need to learn how to make a shirt with different types of machines.

-Some of the typical techniques you’ll need to learn how to operate include:
+Some of the typical techniques you’ll need to learn include: